-Oral Sessions normally begin on the day of the conference at 5:00 pm and run to 6:30 pm, each divided into 15-minute segments.
-Each presenter will have 10 minutes to present their research and 3 minutes to answer question for a total of 13 minutes per presentation with 2 minutes in between presenters allowing for the next set-up.
+Oral Sessions normally begin on the day of the conference at 4:30 pm and run to 6:30 pm, each divided into 15-minute segments.
+Each presenter will have 10 minutes to present their research and 3 minutes to answer questions for a total of 13 minutes per presentation with 2 minutes in between presenters allowing for the next presenter set-up.

 Students who present in Live Sessions have an opportunity to present their work before a larger audience and have their work critiqued by professionals on a professional level.

-Written submissions are the only session where the student participants do not have the opportunity to present their works in front of judges.
-Instead, conference staff will solicit the literary works from participants one to two weeks early.
+Written submissions are the only session where the student participants submit their work before the conference.
+Conference staff will solicit the literary works from participants a month in advance.
 The judges use this time to review each of the submissions and choose the winning submissions.
+However, each written session will have the opportunity to present a summary of their paper in front of the other participants in their session.
+This will take place from 4:30-6:30 p.m.
 The first, second, and third place papers will be on display at the conference during the poster sessions.